raspiblitz/raspiblitz/alternative.platforms/README.md

 * amd64 Laptop or Server connected to the internet via a LAN cable
 * [`Ubuntu Live`](https://releases.ubuntu.com/focal/ubuntu-20.04.4-desktop-amd64.iso) USB Stick to start on a clean system
 * `Installation medium`: min 8GB SDcard / USB stick to install the base image from
-* `OS disk`: min 32 GB Endurance type SDcard or USB SSD to run the opearting system on
+* `OS disk`: min 32 GB Endurance type SDcard or USB SSD to run the operating system on
 * (`Data disk`: a new, minimum 1TB SSD is recommended - not needed to create the image release)
 * [`Tails USB Stick`](https://tails.boum.org/install/download/) to sign the image offline
 * PGP keys on an USB stick to sign the image